Leave A Lasting Impression With These 45 Entertaining Ice-Breaking Facts

 owlve

-Dr. Grant Wiggins, education expert, points out that ice-breaking can also serve as a learning opportunity.
-He suggests using facts or trivia that challenge participants to think critically.
+Ice-breaking can also serve as a learning opportunity.
+Using facts or trivia that challenge participants to think critically can be effective.

 By incorporating educational elements into ice-breaking, you can stimulate intellectual engagement while also fostering social connections.
 This dual approach not only entertains but also enriches the group experience.